AdobeDocs/experience-manager-65.en/help/sites-developing/security.md

 ## Use Request Session {#use-request-session}

-Following the principle of leas privileges, Adobe recommends that every repository access is done by using the session bound to the user request and proper access control.
+Following the principle of least privileges, Adobe recommends that every repository access is done by using the session bound to the user request and proper access control.

 ## Protect against Cross-Site Scripting (XSS) {#protect-against-cross-site-scripting-xss}